1024jp/LensCalibrator/README.md

 input options:
   --location FILE       path to location file (default: Localiton.csv in the
-                        same directory of source fil) --camera FILE         path to camera model file for undistortion (default: points in source file are used)
+                        same directory of source file) --camera FILE         path to camera model file for undistortion (default: points in source file are used)